getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/user-feedback-example/browser.md

 If you're using a framework like [React]({%- link _documentation/platforms/javascript/react.md -%}) or [Angular]({%- link _documentation/platforms/javascript/angular.md -%}), the best place to collect user feedback is in your error-handling component.
-If not, you can do it right before the event is sent in `beforeSend`:
+If you're not using a framework, you collect feedback right before the event is sent in `beforeSend`:

 ```html
 <script src="https://browser.sentry-cdn.com/{% sdk_version sentry.javascript.browser %}/bundle.min.js" crossorigin="anonymous"></script>